junxit/us-congress-bills-111/metadata.md

 - 2009-10-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 33 (Roll no. 817). (text: CR 10/26/2009 H11742-11743)
 - 2009-10-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 33 (Roll no. 817).(text: CR 10/26/2009 H11742-11743)
 - 2009-10-27 — The title of the measure was amended.
 Agreed to without objection.
+- 2009-10-28 — Received in the Senate.
+- 2009-12-24 — Read twice and referred to the Committee on Commerce, Science, and Transportation.